dennybritz/bella/README.md

 ### Example Usage

 Let's assume you've collected a dataset of raw Tweets that you want to label as positive, negative, or neutral.
-In addition, you may want to flag ads and retweets so that you can later remove them from the data.
-In CSV format a row  of your data may look like this:
+In addition, you may want to flag ads and retweets so that you can remove them from the data later on.
+In CSV format, a row  of your data may look like this:

 ```
 id,author,time,text